adawenour/Tweet-scope/README.md

 Tweet-scope
 ===========

 Meta Search Applications for tweets based off of keywords.
-Using twitter's API to retrieve the results such as the tweets id, when the tweet was created, the tweets user id, the tweets user name,the tweets screen/profile name and the profile image will all be retrived and displayed on a web interface.
+Using twitter's API to retrieve the results such as the tweets id, when the tweet was created, the tweets user id, the tweets user name,the tweets screen/profile name and the profile image will all be retrived and displayed on a graphical user interface.

 Will also be implementing and covering more adanvce infrastructure/devops concerns while in the process of developing the application in production such as..